Want the best sound from your laptop, in your office or in a spare room? A pair of desktop speakers may be the answer.

 If you’re looking for an entry-level way to get your workplace audio sounding better, these speakers are worth considering.

-Gorgeous looks, streamlined design and features, sound quality that’s been improved in every way – the Ruark MR1 Mk2s shoot straight to the top of our favourites list.
+Gorgeous looks, streamlined design and features, sound quality that’s been improved in every way – the Ruark MR1 Mk2s are deservedly near the top of our favourites list.

 The step up in performance from the original model is impressive, making the Ruark MR1 Mk2s even more appealing than before.
 Quite simply, these are superb speakers of their type.